Tvkoushik/amazon-etl-pipeline/low-level-design.md

 - **Redshift Query Performance**: Regular reviews of **query execution plans** and optimizations to **SORT** and **DIST keys** ensure efficient queries.

 - **S3 Monitoring**: **S3 request rates** and usage patterns are monitored to ensure optimized data transfer to Redshift.

+# Edge Cases for the ETL Pipeline

+## 1. Data Ingestion (CDC via DMS & Kinesis Streams)
+- **Edge Case**: **CDC Misses Changes (Lag/Delay)**
+  - *Description*: There might be delays or failures in capturing CDC changes in real-time due to high load or network latency.
+  - *Mitigation*: Set up CloudWatch alarms to monitor CDC replication lag and set retries for missed changes.

+- **Edge Case**: **Schema Changes in Source DB**
+  - *Description*: Changes in the schema of the source PostgreSQL DB might break the DMS or Kinesis jobs.
+  - *Mitigation*: Use AWS Glue Data Catalog with version control to track schema changes.
+Add transformation logic to handle schema drift.

+- **Edge Case**: **Kinesis Stream Shard Capacity**
+  - *Description*: If the throughput exceeds the shard capacity of the Kinesis stream, data might be throttled or lost.
+  - *Mitigation*: Use Kinesis scaling mechanisms to automatically adjust the number of shards based on incoming data.

+## 2. Data Processing and Transformation (Glue Batch and Streaming Jobs)
+- **Edge Case**: **Out-of-Order Data in Kinesis**
+  - *Description*: Real-time data might arrive out of order due to network delays or processing time.
+  - *Mitigation*: Implement time window-based event processing in Glue Streaming jobs to handle late-arriving data within an acceptable window.

+- **Edge Case**: **Duplicate Data from DMS**
+  - *Description*: Duplicate rows may be created during the CDC process if the same event is captured twice.
+  - *Mitigation*: Use deduplication logic in Glue jobs or ensure proper primary keys and deduplication in Redshift.

+- **Edge Case**: **Data Skew**
+  - *Description*: Uneven distribution of data in Spark partitions could result in some partitions being much larger than others, slowing down processing.
+  - *Mitigation*: Use partitioning and bucketing strategies based on the data distribution, ensuring parallelism in the Glue jobs.

+- **Edge Case**: **Partial Data Loads or Job Failures**
+  - *Description*: Glue jobs might fail mid-process, leading to partial or incomplete data loads.
+  - *Mitigation*: Implement checkpointing mechanisms and ensure idempotent Glue jobs to handle retries.
+Use S3 lifecycle policies to prevent processing the same files multiple times.

+## 3. Loading to Data Warehouse (Redshift and Delta Lake)
+- **Edge Case**: **Redshift Table Locking**
+  - *Description*: Multiple Glue jobs loading data concurrently into the same Redshift table can cause table locking issues.
+  - *Mitigation*: Use partitioning strategies to write to separate tables or apply locking mechanisms.
+Consider using RA3 node types with managed storage.

+- **Edge Case**: **SCD Type 2 Updates Failing**
+  - *Description*: When merging data (for SCD Type 2 logic), existing records might not get updated correctly.
+  - *Mitigation*: Ensure merge queries handle `NULL` or unexpected values properly.
+Verify that CDC flags (`I`, `U`, `D`) are used consistently.

+- **Edge Case**: **Delta Lake Compaction/Storage Limits**
+  - *Description*: Over time, too many small files in Delta Lake can degrade performance or lead to excessive storage consumption.
+  - *Mitigation*: Periodically run compaction jobs on Delta Lake to merge smaller files into larger ones, optimizing storage and query performance.

+## 4. Serving Layer (Redshift and Delta Lake Querying)
+- **Edge Case**: **Slow Queries in Redshift**
+  - *Description*: Queries in Redshift might run slowly due to poor distribution keys, missing sort keys, or a lack of indexing.
+  - *Mitigation*: Regularly analyze Redshift query performance using `EXPLAIN` plans and optimize `DIST` and `SORT` keys based on the query patterns.
+Consider using **Concurrency Scaling** for sudden spikes in query demand.

+## 5. Monitoring & Orchestration (Step Functions & CloudWatch)
+- **Edge Case**: **Step Functions Timeout**
+  - *Description*: Long-running Glue jobs might cause Step Functions to timeout or fail.
+  - *Mitigation*: Use **wait states** and retry mechanisms in Step Functions.
+Also, split long-running Glue jobs into smaller, more manageable tasks.

+- **Edge Case**: **Missed Alerts in CloudWatch**
+  - *Description*: CloudWatch alarms might miss alerting due to configuration issues or thresholds not being hit.
+  - *Mitigation*: Set multiple alerting conditions (e.g., lag, job failure, latency) and use **SNS** or other alerting mechanisms to send notifications via email/SMS.

+## 6. Governance & Security (IAM, Lake Formation, Data Encryption)
+- **Edge Case**: **IAM Role Misconfigurations**
+  - *Description*: Incorrect IAM role policies might block necessary Glue jobs, Redshift queries, or S3 access.
+  - *Mitigation*: Ensure fine-grained IAM role permissions for each AWS service.
+Use **least-privilege** principles to limit permissions to only required resources.

+- **Edge Case**: **Data Leakage from S3**
+  - *Description*: Misconfigured S3 bucket policies might expose raw or processed data to unauthorized users.
+  - *Mitigation*: Use **S3 bucket policies** to restrict access, and ensure all sensitive data is encrypted at rest and in transit (SSE-KMS).

+- **Edge Case**: **Sensitive Data in Real-Time Streams**
+  - *Description*: Personal or sensitive data may be ingested via Kinesis or DMS.
+  - *Mitigation*: Mask or anonymize sensitive data in the Kinesis stream or DMS before processing it in Glue jobs.
+Ensure that sensitive data columns are not exposed in raw logs or monitoring systems.